DinhPhongNe/NobiZ-Game/README.md

 # How to open game?
 - After you clone or download the file, extract the file if you download it, open the file then click at game

+- See more Nobihaza or Nobita No Biohazard game series at: https://nobihazarpgmakervn.weebly.com/download-pc.html